kemapak/blog/web-tech/web-components.md

 - Easier to enhance and update.
 - Easier to isolate and fix issues
 - Make changes from one place, centrally.
+- Make our applications load way faster.
+- Easier to make it accessible.
+- Easier to test.
 - Simpler architecture.
 - Pleasure to design and develop.